Updated December 3, 2018

 expenditures is determined according to the federal medical

-assistance percentage (FMAP) rate, but exceptions to the
+assistance percentage (FMAP) rate; exceptions to the

 regular FMAP rate have been made for certain states,